 Licensee Income.
-Licensee income for the three months ended February 28, 2013, was \$323,534 as compared to \$341,742 for the 2012 period.
-Licensee income for the three months ended February 28, 2013 consisted of \$323,534 in royalty income earned on the processing and storage of specimens in geographical areas where the Company has license agreements.
-Licensee income for the three months ended February 29, 2012 consisted of \$336,742 in royalty income earned on the processing and storage of specimens in geographical areas where the Company has license agreements.
-The remaining licensee income related to an installment payment of a non-refundable up-front license fee from the licensee of the Company's umbilical cord blood program in Nicaragua.
+Licensee income for the three months ended February 28, 2014, was \$963,251 as compared to \$323,534 for the 2013 period.
+Licensee income for the three months ended February 28, 2014 consists of \$794,000 related to Mexico which is a result of Mexico paying off the remaining balance due under the amendment during the first quarter fiscal 2014.
+The remaining licensee income consists of royalty income earned on the processing and storage of specimens in geographical areas where the Company has license agreements.
+Mexico has no other continuing obligations to the Company for royalties or other license payments and the agreement is terminated.
+The amendment is expected to result in a reduction of licensee income in future periods.
+Licensee income for the three months ended February 28, 2013 consists of royalty income earned on the processing and storage of specimens in geographical areas where the Company has license agreements.

 Cost of Sales.
-Cost of sales for the three months ended February 28, 2013 was \$1,279,813 as compared to \$1,026,903 for the same period in 2012, representing a 25% increase.
-Cost of sales was 30% and 27% of processing and storage fee revenue for the three months ended February 28, 2013 and February 28, 2012, respectively.
-Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of approximately \$54,000 for the three months ended February 28, 2013 and February 29, 2012.
+Cost of sales for the three months ended February 28, 2014 was \$1,334,361 as compared to \$1,279,813 for the same period in 2013, representing a 4% increase.
+Cost of sales includes wages and supplies associated with process enhancements to the existing production procedures and quality systems in the processing of cord blood specimens at the Company's facility in Oldsmar, Florida and depreciation expense of approximately \$51,000 and \$54,000 for the three months ended February 28, 2014 and February 28, 2013, respectively.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses for the three months ended February 28, 2013 were \$2,695,278 as compared to \$3,160,797 for the 2012 period representing a 15% decrease.
+Selling, general and administrative expenses for the three months ended February 28, 2014 were \$3,122,723 as compared to \$2,695,278 for the 2013 period representing a 16% increase.
 These expenses are primarily comprised of expenses for consumer advertising, salaries and wages for personnel and professional fees.
-The decrease in selling, general and administrative expenses is primarily due to a decrease of approximately \$313,000 or 22% in sales and marketing due to Company's new sales initiatives, a decrease of approximately \$77,000 or 24% in professional services.
+The increase in selling, general and administrative expenses is primarily due to an increase of approximately \$53,000 or 5% in sales and marketing and approximately \$205,000 in legal fees during the first quarter of fiscal 2014 related to a shareholder derivative complaint filed in November 2013, which is excluded from coverage by the Company's directors and officers insurance policy.

 Research, Development and Related Engineering Expenses.
-Research, development and related engineering expenses for the three months ended February 28, 2013 were \$10,921 as compared to \$14,579 for the three months ended February 29, 2012.
-The expenses for each period primarily relate to the implementation of the Company's cord tissue service and the continued commercialization of the Company's menstrual stem cell technology, which was launched in November 2007.
+Research, development and related engineering expenses for the three months ended February 28, 2014 were \$14,368 as compared to \$10,921 for the three months ended February 28, 2013.
+The expenses for each period primarily relate to the implementation of the Company's cord tissue service.

 Depreciation and Amortization.
-Depreciation and Amortization (not included in Cost of Sales) for the three months ended February 28, 2013 was \$51,014 compared to \$56,255 for the 2012 period.
-The decrease was caused by a portion of the Company's property and equipment becoming fully depreciated during fiscal 2012.
+Depreciation and Amortization (not included in Cost of Sales) for the three months ended February 28, 2014 was \$44,505 compared to \$51,014 for the 2013 period.